peterkhe1999/CheatSheet/OSEP/README.md

 ```

 **server_name** lists the available domain names this particular configuration applies to.

 **root** field specifies what content is served for that domain name.
-=> a server can host many websites from a single host through multiple domain-centric configuration files.
+=> A server can host many websites from a single host through multiple domain-centric configuration files.

 When a client connects to a server that runs TLS, the server must also determine which certificate to send in the response based on the client's request.

 Since the HTTP Host header is only available after the secure channel has been established, it can't be used to specify the target domain.
 Instead, the TLS **Server Name Indication** (SNI) field, which can be set in the "TLS Client Hello" packet during the TLS negotiation process, is used to specify the target domain and therefore the certificate that is sent in response.

-In response to this, the "TLS Server Hello" packet contains the certificate for the domain that was indicated in the client request SNI field.

-=> If `www.example2.com` is a blocked domain, but `www.example1.com` is not, we can make an HTTPS connection to a server and set the SNI to indicate that we are accessing `www.example1.com`.
+=> If `www.example2.com` is a blocked domain, but `www.example1.com` is not, make an HTTPS connection to a server and set the SNI to indicate that we are accessing `www.example1.com`.
 Once the TLS session is established and we start the HTTP session (over TLS), we can specify a different domain name in the Host header, for example `www.example2.com`.
 This will cause the webserver to serve content for that website instead.
 If our target is not performing HTTPS inspection, it will only see the initial connection to `www.example1.com`, unaware that we were connecting to `www.example2.com`.

-Tie this approach to Content Delivery Networks (CDN).
 On a larger scale, a CDN provides geographically-optimized web content delivery.
 CDN endpoints cache and serve the actual website content from multiple sources, and the HTTP request Host header is used to differentiate this content.
 It can serve us any resource (typically a website) that is being hosted on the same CDN network.

 E.g., `www.example.com` will point to the CDN endpoint's domain name (e.g.: `something.azureedge.net`) through DNS Canonical Name (CNAME) records.
 When a client looks up `www.example.com`, the DNS will recursively lookup `something.azureedge.net`, which will be resolved by Azure.

-=> traffic will be directed to the CDN endpoint rather than the real server.
+=> Traffic will be directed to the CDN endpoint rather than the real server.
 Since CDN endpoints are used to serve content from multiple websites, the returned content is based on the Host header.

-E.g., we have a CDN network that is caching content for `good.com`.
+E.g., A CDN network that is caching content for `good.com`.
 This endpoint has a domain name of `cdn1111.someprovider.com`.

 We'll create a CDN endpoint that is proxying or caching content to `malicious.com`.
 This new endpoint will have a domain name of `cdn2222.someprovider.com`, which means if we browse to this address, we eventually access `malicious.com`.